LPx1/RayTracer/README.md

 # RayTracing
-Created a rendering camera and the viewing environment for objects such as a sphere and a plane.
-Implemented a ray tracing algorithm and to trace with depth ordering.
-Lambert and Blinn-Phong shading were implemented with multiple lights in addition to having shadow rendering implemented as well.
+Created a rendering camera and a viewing environment for objects such as a spheres and a plane.
+Implemented a ray tracing algorithm to trace with depth ordering.

+ Lambert and Blinn-Phong shading are implemented with multiple lights in addition to having shadow rendering implemented as well.